pladisdev/Discord-AI-With-STT/README.md

 - Seems like you need python >= 3.8. try removing the version requirements in the pip install for older python versions.
 - You'll need to install torch for your PC.
 I tested with cuda 11.8. ```https://pytorch.org/get-started/locally/```
 - ```pip install -r requirements.txt``` for the required libraries after installing torch.
+- Create a discord bot using the Discord Developer Portal and add the bot the server you want the bot in.
+Permissions (I believe are) needed are Read Messages, Speak, Connect. ```https://discord.com/developers```
 - Edit the discord_AI script with your discord bot TOKEN and edit which roles and persons you want to be able to command the bot.

 ### For STT